johnnyy260/Johnny/README.md

 - accent_50 to accent_50_5
 - accent_100 to accent_100_5

+1. `experiment.py`: This is the entry point of the experiment.
+It defines a list of k values to be used in the experiment and then calls the function generate_cf from get_counterfactual.py to generate counterfactual explanations for each k value using the algorithm specified in the command-line arguments.

+2. `get_counterfactual.py`: This script generates counterfactual explanations using the modified Accent algorithm.
+It initializes the Accent algorithm, checks that the k values are in ascending order, and initializes the results for all k values.
+It then loads a recommender model and iterates over a set of users to generate explanations for each user.
+It then writes the results to CSV files, one for each k value.

+3. `accent.py`: This script implements the modified Accent algorithm to find counterfactual explanations.
+Given a user and a list of k values to consider, the find_counterfactual_multiple_k method computes counterfactual explanations and returns them.
+This function calculates the influence of each training set item on the test loss and then finds the best counterfactual explanation for each k value.

+4. `accent_template.py`: This script implements the AccentTemplate class which inherits from the ExplanationAlgorithmTemplate class.
+It provides a method try_replace which, given a replacement item, attempts to swap the replacement and the recommendation.

+5. `helper2.py`: This script provides helper functions used in get_counterfactual.py.
+The init_all_results function initializes a list of dictionaries to store the results of explanation algorithms for each k value.
+The append_result function appends the result of an explanation algorithm to the results dataset.

+In summary, these scripts work together to run an experiment for generating counterfactual explanations using the modified Accent algorithm for a given list of k values.
+They then store and display the results.
+The generated counterfactual explanations provide a way of understanding the behavior of the recommendation algorithms by showing what changes would need to be made to the input to change the outcome (recommendation).

 ## Visualising the results
 To see which the counterfactual set, number of dropped items, topk and new_topk, run the notebook file `visualise.ipynb`